 He learned to be human, and it came naturally to him, though he couldn't let go of the past life's memories yet.
-Sometimes he would catch little flies and try to buzz something to them while holding them carefully with his hands.
-Because of this his fellow patients called him Fly.
-They never managed to get his real name out of him anyway.
+Sometimes he would catch little flies and try buzzing something to them while holding them carefully with his hands.
+Because of this, his fellow patients called him Fly.
+They couldn’t get his real name out of him anyway.

 Recovery of the old, alien memories was a hard and slow process, but it was much easier than learning from scratch.
 Each new day made Fly more and more human.
 Soon, the glimpses of his past life came to reveal themselves only in dreams.
 And then even the dreams of Fly's lost world became rare.
 He began dreaming of times that seemed ancient: of human childhood.

 When the Visitor came to see Fly, he found him reading a newspaper.
-Fly had lifted his eyes and saw a tall man in a dark suit who greeted him with a warm smile.
-The man was old, but has aged well, his snow white hair thick and shining, his blue eyes full of life.
+Fly lifted his eyes and saw a tall man in a dark suit who greeted him with a warm smile.
+The man was old but had aged well, his snow-white hair thick and shining, his blue eyes full of life.

-Fly grabbed the vial this very instant.
+Fly grabbed the vial that very instant.
 He couldn't believe his own eyes.
-There, in his shaking hands, human hands, he held his home world which seemed so small now, barely recognizable, too.
-It looked like ages passed there since Fly had left it.
-The glass itself was dirty, stained with countless tiny footprints, plastered with with empty cocoons, and almost all the kissel had been eaten.
+There, in his shaking hands, human hands, he held his homeworld which seemed so small now, barely recognizable, too.
+It looked like ages had passed there since Fly left it.
+The glass itself was dirty, stained with countless tiny footprints, plastered with empty cocoons, and almost all the kissel had been eaten.
 Of all the inhabitants of the world only a few flies were left, small and starving, and oblivious of their doom.
-They ran and flied to and fro, living and moving too fast for human eye.
+They ran and flew to and fro, living and moving too fast for human eyes.
 Fly felt tears welling up in his eyes again.

 "This hospital is just like the vial you came from," the old man said to the crying Fly.
 "You've grown out of it.
 Now it's time for you to enter a bigger world."

-He took Fly by the hand like a child and led him outdoors.
+He took Fly by the hand like a child and led him to the exit.
 The promised world wasn't just big, it was huge beyond imagination.
 Fly fell to his knees, his head swimming, his heart pounding, and tried to buzz as if he still had had his wings.